NATO war games worry Moscow

 But Russian officials see the exercise close to their western border as confirming fears that NATO’s expansion since the end of the Cold War would lead to the allies flexing their muscles in Moscow’s backyard.

-The exercise comes soon after much larger Russian maneuvers with Belarus in September that alarmed the small Baltic states, although NATO insists there is no link.
+The exercise comes soon after much larger Russian manoeuvres with Belarus in September that alarmed the small Baltic states, although NATO insists there is no link.

-Some NATO diplomats are puzzled by Russian plans to sharply increase defense spending when most Western arms budgets are being slashed to face economic problems.
+Some NATO diplomats are puzzled by Russian plans to sharply increase defence spending when most Western arms budgets are being slashed to face economic problems.

 NATO Secretary-General Anders Fogh Rasmussen said the exercise, dubbed “Steadfast Jazz”, was not intended to send a signal to any particular country.